jazzband/django-debug-toolbar/README.rst

 TODO
 ====
-- Add more panels
+* Add more panels

+  - Size of request? — Would need access to response object somehow.
+  - List of important configuration settings in `settings.py`?
+  - Request object info (POST, GET, META)? — Would need access to request object.

-- Get fancy with CSS and Javascript
+* Get fancy with CSS and Javascript